AdventureQuest

 AdventureQuest (also referred to by its website name BattleOn or abbreviated to AQ) is an online Flash-based single-player role-playing video game started in 2002 and currently developed by Artix Entertainment.

-A one-time "guardianship" fee was introduced in 2003, allowing the player to access extended in-game content.
+A one-time fee was introduced in 2003, allowing a player to upgrade their character to a Guardian, allowing access to premium in-game content.
 Ownership of the game transferred to the newly formed Artix Entertainment in 2004, and a server population cap was added for non-Guardian players in May of that year.

 In 2005, a microtransaction system was put into place.
 In response to criticism that server restrictions made logging on for non-paying players difficult, in October 2006 Artix Entertainment introduced a server in which a player could log on at any time, but with a tight level limit.
 In July 2010, the server cap was removed permanently.

 An expansion, WarpForce, was released on July 17, 2009.

 Gameplay

 AdventureQuest is a single-player RPG, although character data is stored on AE servers.
 The gameplay is similar to that of traditional RPGs in that it revolves around fighting monsters in a turn-based system.
-As players defeat monsters, they gain experience points, gold, and occasionally Z-Tokens, a secondary currency that can also be bought with real-world money.
-There are also special items or sets called Mastercrafts (MC for short), which are 5% stronger than normal items but cost 10% more gold/tokens.

-Skill points, like mana, are used for certain class abilities.
-They are also used for some armor skills, as an upkeep cost for most misc items, and the usage of potions.
-Skill points are required to flee from battle; the higher the monster's level, the more SP is needed.
+When a player defeats a monster they gain experience points, gold, and rarely Z-Tokens.
+Both gold and Z-Tokens can both be used to purchase items.

 AdventureQuest has an alignment system similar to that of Dungeons & Dragons, which includes selection between Good and Evil as well as Unity and Chaos.
 Actions taken in game affect the player's alignment, and give the player a selection of custom rewards and access to in-game events.
 The game also includes equipment that will bestow special effects depending on the player's alignment.